cboard-org/cboard/README.md

 **We're using Discord to collaborate, join us at: https://discord.gg/TEH8uxh**

+## Translations

+The app supports 33 languages.
+Languages were machine translated, as far as I'm aware, they are mostly correct but require proofreading, if you want to help proofread click this link: https://crowdin.com/project/cboard - you do not need to be a programmer to do this!

 ### `npm start` or `yarn start`

 Runs the app in development mode.<br>